 If you do suspect your device has been infected, I highly recommend downloading a malware detection app from the Google Play Store.
-There are a number of excellent apps available by highly regarded security firms that can scan your device for any signs of malware.
+There are plenty of excellent apps available by highly-regarded security firms that can scan your device for any signs of malware.

 While many of the malware detection utilities are pay-for-play, they usually have a free trial period available, which should be more than up to thoroughly checking your smartphone or tablet for malicious code.

-I recommend any of the following applications for download.
-(All are rated at 4 stars or higher.):
+I recommend any of the following applications for download, all of which are rated at four stars or higher:

-Malwarebytes Anti-Malware - Malwarebytes is one of my favorite malware scanners.
-I use it on most of my computing platforms, including my Mac and Windows machines, and Android devices.
-The app is free, and doesn’t try to do too many things.
-It instead concentrates on doing one thing well, scanning your Android device for code from the bad guys.
-The app is lightweight and doesn’t put a huge hit on system resources like some scanners do.
+The app is free and doesn’t try to do too many things.
+It instead concentrates on doing one thing well: scanning your Android device for code from the bad guys.
+The app is lightweight and doesn’t put a huge hit on system resources as some malware scanners do.

-OK, don’t freak out.
-Let’s all be like little Fonzie’s here, and stay cool.
+Okay, don’t freak out.
+Let’s all be like little Fonzie’s here and be cool.
 The damage is done, so let’s take a look at how it can be fixed.
 In most cases, you can delete the malware in just a few steps.
-Heck, your Android malware scanning app might even be able to clean it for you.
+Heck, your Android malware-scanning app might even be able to clean it for you.